Pharmacogenomics

-Pharmacogenetics vs. Pharmacogenomics
+Pharmacogenetics vs. pharmacogenomics

 The term pharmacogenomics is often used interchangeably with pharmacogenetics.
-Although both terms relate to drug response based on genetic influences.
-Pharmacogenomics encompasses a more genome-wide association approach, incorporating genomics and epigenetics while dealing with the effects of multiple genes or even chromosomes on drug response.
-Pharmacogenomics study the inherited genetic differences in drug metabolic pathways (and other pharmacological principles, like enzymes, messengers and receptors) which can affect individual responses to drugs, both in terms of therapeutic effect as well as adverse effects.
-Pharmacogenetics in the other hand focuses on single drug-gene interactions taking in count allele genes, dominance and gene polymorphism in order to understand the better use of a drug on a single patient or population.
+Although both terms relate to drug response based on genetic influences, there are differences between the two.
+Pharmacogenetics is limited to monogenic phenotypes (i.e., single gene-drug interactions).
+Pharmacogenomics refers to polygenic drug response phenotypes and encompasses transcriptomics, proteomics, and metabolomics.

-Mechanisms of Pharmacogenetic Interactions
+Mechanisms of pharmacogenetic interactions

 Pharmacokinetics

 Pharmacokinetics involves the absorption, distribution, metabolism, and elimination of pharmaceutics.
-These processes are often facilitated by enzymes such as drug transporters or drug metabolizing enzymes (discussed more in-depth below).
+These processes are often facilitated by enzymes such as drug transporters or drug metabolizing enzymes (discussed in-depth below).
 Variation in DNA loci responsible for producing these enzymes can alter their expression or activity so that their functional status changes.
-An increase, decrease, or loss of function for transporters or metabolizing enzymes can ultimately alter the amount of medication within the body.
+An increase, decrease, or loss of function for transporters or metabolizing enzymes can ultimately alter the amount of medication in the body and at the site of action.
 This may result in deviation from the medication's therapeutic window and result in either toxicity or loss of effectiveness.

 Drug-metabolizing enzymes

-Majority of clinically-actionable pharmacogenetic variation occurs in genes that code for drug-metabolizing enzymes, including those involved in both phase I and phase II metabolism.
-The cytochrome P450 enzymes are important for the hepatic metabolism of many medications and are highly polymorphic.
+The majority of clinically actionable pharmacogenetic variation occurs in genes that code for drug-metabolizing enzymes, including those involved in both phase I and phase II metabolism.
+The cytochrome P450 enzyme family is responsible for metabolism of 70–80% of all medications used clinically.
+CYP3A4, CYP2C9, CYP2C19, and CYP2D6 are major CYP enzymes involved in drug metabolism and are all known to be highly polymorphic.
 Additional drug-metabolizing enzymes that have been implicated in pharmacogenetic interactions include UGT1A1 (a UDP-glucuronosyltransferase), DPYD, and TPMT.

 Drug transporters

 Many medications rely on transporters to cross cellular membranes in order to move between body fluid compartments such as the blood, gut lumen, bile, urine, brain, and cerebrospinal fluid.
 The major transporters include the solute carrier, ATP-binding cassette, and organic anion transporters.
+Transporters that have been shown to influence response to medications include OATP1B1 (SLCO1B1) and breast cancer resistance protein (BCRP) (ABCG2).

 Pharmacodynamics

-Example: VKORC1

-The vitamin K epoxide reductase complex subunit 1 (VKORC1) is responsible for the pharmacodynamics of warfarin.
-VKORC1 along with CYP2C9 are useful for identifying the risk of bleeding during warfarin administration.
-Warfarin works by inhibiting VKOR, which is encoded by the VKORC1 gene.
-Individuals with polymorphism in this have an affected response to warfarin treatment.
+Pharmacodynamics refers to the impact a medication has on the body, or its mechanism of action.